sarthou/HelloWorlds/Readme.md

 # HelloWorlds

-HelloWorld is a simple PhysX-based 3D world engine with visualization specialized for robotic applications.
+HelloWorlds is a simple PhysX-based 3D world engine with visualization specialized for robotic applications.

 Its main features include: